 - Smells and Sounds: Rodents won’t always clearly announce their presence.
 In a loud, hot kitchen that’s full of different smells and sounds, it can be difficult to recognize an infestation.
 That’s why you’ll also need to be aware of your surroundings before the meal rush to ensure that those subtle signs don’t go undetected.
 Mice give off a distinctively musky and stale odor, which is attributed to their urine.
 You might also hear scratching sounds late at night.
 Since rodents are nocturnal, this can be hard to catch.
 But if you’re working late in the office and hear strange rustling noises or sense an “off” odor, you may want to place a call to your commercial exterminator come morning.

-While these aren’t the only signs of a rodent infestation, they’re among the most common that commercial exterminators see.
-If you suspect you might have mice or rats in your restaurant, contact us right away for further assistance.
+While these aren’t the only signs of a rodent infestation in Michigan, they’re among the most common that commercial exterminators see.
+If you suspect you might have mice or rats in your restaurant, contact Arrow Services, Inc. right away for further assistance.
+Our team of certified commercial rat pest control experts will help you remove rodents in your establishment.
 While you want plenty of new customers coming in, rodents are a totally different story.